How does regenerative braking boost your electric car’s range?

 Porsche says that up to 90 percent of braking will be achieved via regeneration, but it wanted to present a more relaxed approach for high-speed driving.
 A sudden jolt when lifting off on a German autobahn is far from ideal, after all.

-Amazingly, Porsche also says that you could achieve up to a third of your electric range exclusively from recuperation.
+Amazingly, Porsche also claims you could achieve up to a third of your electric range exclusively from recuperation.
 With regenerative braking from 124mph (200kph) to a standstill, up to 2.5 miles of range can be recovered.

 Regenerative braking is another bonus of electric car ownership.
-Although you will never recover all of the energy consumed in driving the car forwards, harvesting some of it will increase your range – and save you money.
+Although you will never recover all of the energy consumed in driving the car forwards, harvesting some of it will certainly increase your range – and save you money in the process.

 The amount of energy recovered depends on the electric car in question, how you drive, the regeneration settings and the outside temperature.

-As an aside, with regenerative braking, you’re not producing any brake dust, which means you’re a little closer to achieving 100 percent zero emissions.
+As an aside, with regenerative braking, you’re not producing any brake dust, which means you are a little closer to achieving 100 percent zero emissions.

 ALSO READ: